Tesla Supercharger: Megacharger

-In November 2017, Tesla announced a higher-capacity Megacharger as part of the unveiling of a prototype for its Tesla Semi, a semi-trailer truck.
+In November 2017, Tesla announced a higher-capacity Megacharger as part of the unveiling of a prototype for its Tesla Semi, a Class 8 prime mover.
 These Megachargers provide 400 mi of charge in 30 minutes to the Tesla Semis.

 In November 2021, the first Megacharger was installed at the Gigafactory Nevada where the Tesla Semi is built.
 A second Megacharger was permitted for construction at a PepsiCo facility in Modesto, California, in late 2021.

 In November 2024, Tesla announced that the new V4 cabinets will have support for charging Tesla semis at up to 1.2MW with a Megacharger.

 The megawatt-class cable for the Megacharger supports three times the current density of the V3 Supercharger—35 amperes/mm^{2} versus approximately 12 for the V3.
 The cable is also liquid-cooled to support 1000-amp charge rates at 1000 volts in the future.